Stanisław Król: Prisoner of war

 Model of Stalag Luft III prison camp.

 On the afternoon of 2 July 1941, Król was flying Supermarine Spitfire Mark V (serial number "W3263") on his eleventh sortie, a fighter sweep in the area of St Omer when he was shot down by a Messerschmitt Bf 109 over France.
 He was captured and went straight into the prison camp system as prisoner of war number 1392.

 He passed through several camps including Oflag VIB at Warburg before the Germans adopted a policy of banishing persistent trouble-makers and escapers to Stalag Luft III in the province of Lower Silesia near the town of Sagan (now Żagań in Poland).
 He was amongst the early groups of arrivals in late spring 1942 and he immediately began preparing to escape.
 Król and his friend, Flight Lieutenant Sydney Dowse, attempted to escape by cutting through the barbed wire perimeter fence in late 1942.
 They were caught in the act and lucky not to be shot by the guard who preferred to recapture them.
 In March 1943, he and Sydney Dowse participated in a tunneling escape attempt which failed and saw them back in the "cooler".

-From May 1943, he joined Roger Bushell's escape organisation and was recognised as a powerful and efficient tunneller, so much so that his efforts as a pathfinder digger were rewarded with a highly prized placement very near the start of the queue to escape from the tunnel.
+From May 1943, he joined Roger Bushell's escape organisation and was recognised as an efficient tunneller.
+His efforts as a pathfinder digger were rewarded with placement near the start of the queue of the escape tunnel.